arkency/posts/posts/2014-07-30-ruby-background-processes-with-upstart-user-jobs.md

 <!-- more -->

-Although I am glad that my article was inspiring, it turned out not to comprehensive enough.
+Although I am glad that my article was inspiring, it turned out not to be comprehensive enough.
 I decided to extend it, so that anyone can use `upstart` in every environment.

 ## Where's the problem?

-Last time we managed to run our job in a way that the deployer required `sudo` privileges to manage the application.
-However he should be able to do all that without the root permissions.
+Last time we managed to run our job in a way that the `deployer` required `sudo` privileges to manage the application.
+However the user should be able to do all that without the root permissions.
 The whole reason for having the deployer user is to manage his own application without any additional requirements.

 ## Services directory